-If some of us are honest, there’s one part of the Thanksgiving meal that we look forward to more than most…the dessert.
-Sure, the mashed potatoes, gravy, stuffing, rolls, corn casserole are all delicious…there’s no arguing with that.
+If some of us are honest, there’s one part of the Thanksgiving meal that we look forward to more than most…dessert.
+Sure, the mashed potatoes, gravy, stuffing, rolls, and vegan corn casserole are all delicious…there’s no arguing with that.

 But the best part of the meal comes later, when the pies are brought out and everyone sits down with a slice or two of pie, topped with a big dollop of whipped cream or CocoWhip.
 Everyone is already pleasantly full, (hopefully not too stuffed!), and a luscious dessert and a cup of coffee or tea is just the way to end Thanksgiving day.